Thar coalfield

-The Thar coalfield is located in Thar Desert, Tharparkar District of Sindh province in Pakistan.
-The deposits—16th-largest coal reserves in the world, were discovered in 1991 by Geological Survey of Pakistan (GSP) and the United States Agency for International Development.
+The Thar coalfield is located in Thar Desert, Tharparkar District, Sindh, Pakistan.
+It contains the sixteenth-largest coal reserves in the world, discovered in 1991 by the Geological Survey of Pakistan (GSP) in collaboration with the United States Geological Survey (USGS).
+The discovery was the culmination of a coal exploration and assessment programme carried out under the auspices of the United States Agency for International Development (USAID).
+This programme began in 1985 and formally concluded in June 1993.

-Pakistan has emerged as one of the leading countries in coal production, making coal an important part of the economy of Pakistan and Sindh province —seventh in the list of top 20 countries of the world after the discovery of huge lignite coal resources in Sindh.
-The economic coal deposits of Pakistan are restricted to Paleocene and Eocene rock sequences.
-It is one of the world's largest lignite deposits discovered by GSP in 1990s, spread over more than 9,000 km2. comprise around 175 billion tonnes sufficient to meet the country's fuel requirements for centuries.
+Pakistan is regarded as one of the leading countries in terms of coal resources, with lignite coal from eastern Sindh playing an increasingly important role in the national and provincial economy.
+The economic deposits are mainly restricted to Paleocene and Eocene rock formations.
+The Thar coalfield covers more than 9,000 square kilometres and is estimated to contain about 200 billion tonnes of lignite, sufficient to meet Pakistan's fuel requirements for centuries.

-Sindh Engro Coal Mining Company mines coal from the field.
+The Sindh Engro Coal Mining Company (SECMC) is the principal operator engaged in mining activities at the field.

 Location

 The Thar coalfield is located approximately between Latitudes 24°15'N and 25°45'N and Longitudes 69° 45'E and 70° 45'E in the southern part of Sindh Province in the Survey of Pakistan topo-sheet Nos.
 40 L/2,5 and 6.
 Based on available infrastructure and favourable geology, the Geological Survey of Pakistan selected four blocks near Islamkot for exploration and assessment of coal resources.
 The blocks with names, area and coordinates are given in Table-1:

 The area is accessible by a 410-kilometre metalled road from Karachi to Islamkot via Hyderabad-Mirpur Khas-Naukot and Thatta-Badin-Mithi-Islamkot.
-A road network connecting all the major towns with Thar Coalfield have been developed.
+A road network connecting all the major towns with Thar coalfield have been developed.
 The rail links from Hyderabad is up to Naukot, which is about 100 kilometres from Islamkot.